-- [1] Director in charge of the internal control and risk management system. - [2] Including objectives on the reliability of financial reporting. - [3] The Senior Executive Vice President Internal Audit reports to the Board, and on its behalf, to the Chairman, without prejudice to his functional reporting to the Control and Risk Committee and the CEO, as Director in charge of the internal control and risk management system.
+(a) Director in charge of the internal control and risk management system.

+(b) Including objectives on the reliability of financial reporting.

+(c) The Senior Executive Vice President Internal Audit reports hierarchically to the Board, and on its behalf, to the Chairman, without prejudice to his functional reporting to the Control and Risk Committee and to the CEO, as Director in charge of the internal control and risk management system.